Tutorial - Deploy your first application

 kubectl delete namespace hello-world

-Congratulations, you've deployed and exposed your first application on Managed Kubernetes!
+Congratulations, you have deployed and exposed your first application on Managed Kubernetes!